JoshLongmire/Weather-Station-1-ESP32/README.md

 2025-01-01 15:42:17,72.8,43.2,50.3,73.9,1013.62,Steady,Fair,455.0,4.07,12.5,30.10,0.28,123
 ```

-Note: After the initial startup log, an extra boot event row is appended containing only the timestamp and `boot_count` (other columns blank).
+Note: After the initial startup log, an extra boot event row is appended containing only the timestamp and `boot_count` (other numeric columns blank).
+Clearing logs via `/reset` writes the extended header above.

 ---